Jamil Rahmat Vance

-Jamil Rahmat Vance is a retired Major general of the Pakistan Army.
+Jamil Rahmat Vance is a retired major general of the Pakistan Army.

 Early life

-He was born in the small village of Mara Khai, located about a kilometer from the town of Islamgarh in Mirpur and Azad Kashmir, Pakistan.
+He was born in the small village of Uchi Lass, located about a kilometer from the town of Islamgarh in Mirpur and Azad Kashmir, Pakistan.

-He was inspired by his uncle, a retired Colonel from the Pakistan Army, to join as a commissioning officer.
+His uncle, a retired Colonel from the Pakistan Army, inspired him to join as a commissioning officer.

 Military career

 He was promoted to Major General on 10 August 2011.